-A Provisional Ballot is a Ballot that is used by election workers, together with a pink Provisional Envelope and yellow Provisional Receipt Card, to assist a Voter when a question regarding the Voter's registration or ballot status is raised.
-The following are the common situations where a Provisional Ballot may be used:
+A provisional ballot is a ballot that is used by vote center staff, together with a pink provisional envelope and yellow provisional receipt card, to assist a voter when a question regarding the voter's registration or ballot status is raised.
+The following are common situations where a provisional ballot may be used:

-- The database indicates that the Voter has already voted. - The Voter is listed as a new Voter, i.e. "ID Required", and has no ID. - The Voter arrives after 8 P.M. and demands to vote. - The Voter is from another county and does not want to re-register as a Fresno County resident but does want to vote at your Vote Center.
+- The database indicates that the voter has already voted. - The voter is listed as a new voter, with the 'ID Required' flag, and has no ID. - The voter arrives after 8 p.m. and demands to vote. - The voter resides in another county and does not want to re-register as a Fresno County resident but wants to vote at your vote center.